souffle-lang/souffle-lang.github.io/pages/docs/relations.md

 ---
 # Relations
 Soufflé requires the declaration of relations.
 A relation is a set of ordered tuples (x1, …, xk) where each element xi is a member of a data domain denoted by an attribute type.
 In the previous example, the declaration
-In Souffle, relations declarations define the domain of relations, their constraints, and their execution behaviour.
-Souffle uses different relation representations internally that can be chosen by the programmer.
+In Soufflé, relations declarations define the domain of relations, their constraints, and their execution behaviour.
+Soufflé uses different relation representations internally that can be chosen by the programmer.
 Inlining, magic-set transformations, and component behaviour is also controlled by the relation declarations.

 The relation declaration,
 ```prolog